 Please answer the following brief application questions and e-mail your responses to

 Each application is reviewed by a committee of DePaul Public Voices alumni who represent a range of colleges at DePaul.
 Applicants are reviewed first in terms of their relative strength in their respective college pools, e.g. compared to other applicants from their own colleges.
-Later, they are reviewed with the composition of the larger cohort in mind, taking into account the need to balance membership across departments and colleges, and to ensure the potential for effective “cross-pollination.”
-That is, we look for fellows across colleges who are working on similar types of issues, or whose knowledge and/or expertise reveal interdisciplinary connections and potential for collaboration.
+Later, they are reviewed with the composition of the larger cohort in mind, taking into account the need to balance membership across the university, and to ensure the potential for effective “cross-pollination.”
+That is, we look for fellows across the university who are working on similar types of issues, or whose knowledge and/or expertise reveal interdisciplinary connections and potential for collaboration.

 Some factors that contribute positively to a successful candidate profile include, but are not limited to: